+51 952325450 info@manunatureperu.com

 Our 4 days Manu Adventure Tour will take you to the Andes Mountain range and into the cloud forest.
 Our English speaking local naturalist tour guide will be accompanying you on a hike.
 You will have plenty of opportunity to spot the flora and fauna, trails and the indigenous culture and traditions.

-Manu National Park Tours from Cusco is one of our signature tours to explore the cultural zone of the Peruvian Amazon Jungle.
+Manu National Park 4 Days Tour is one of our signature tours to explore the cultural zone of the Peruvian Amazon Jungle.
 We have designed this exclusive four day jungle trip to offer you an extensive insight into life in the Manu National Park, Peru.

 Located at the meeting point of the tropical Andes and the Amazon in southeastern Peru, Manu National Park is one of the largest parks in South America.

-Manu Biosphere Reserve is home to countless varieties of flora and fauna species, protecting over 2 million hectares of territory and the landscape diversity includes high Andean grasslands, cloud forests, and lowland tropical rainforests.
+Manu National Park is home to countless varieties of flora and fauna species, protecting over one and a half million hectares of territory and the landscape diversity includes high Andean grasslands, cloud forests, and lowland tropical rainforests.

 In 1987, Manu National Park got its recognition as a world heritage site.
 It soon became a protected area of major and global biodiversity conservation importance.